fcoggins/travelling-saleswoman/README.md

 <h1>The Travelling Saleswoman</h1>
 <hr>
 <p>The Travelling Saleswoman provides a tool to visualize the classic computer science travelling
 salesman optimization problem.
-This visualization tool provides the ability a solution for a user-selected subset of US cities.
+This visualization tool provides the ability to select a subset of US cities.
 Choices of "Nearest Neighbor", "Hillclimb" and "Simulated Annealing" algorithms allow comparisons of various solution methods.
 Solution modes include "As-the-crow-flies", "Drive", or "Fly" with the latter two modes utilizing Directions from Google Directions API and Flight data from Google's QPX Express API.</p>